TimD1/vcfdist/README.md

     --o results/qfy-output-prefix \
     output-prefix/summary.vcf.gz
 ```
-Ensure that `strat.tsv` contains one stratification region per line.
-Each line must contain a region name and BED file name, separated by a tab (`\t`).
+Ensure that `strat.tsv` contains one stratification region per line; each line consists of a region name and BED file name separated by a tab.
 GIAB stratification regions for GRCh38 can be found <a href="https://github.com/genome-in-a-bottle/genome-stratifications/tree/master/GRCh38">here</a>.